Japanese: Phantom 〜Requiem for the Phantom〜

 The soundtrack was actually really good in my opinion.
 Every track that played in a particular scenario fitted well.
 Some were good while others were actually really great.
 I did notice that there were two or more tracks that were remixed in terms of genre to fit the mood of a scene which I have to admit it was pretty ingenious.
 Repetitiveness may be an issue but the tracks still complimented every scene, and that's more important.
 The singular genres were diverse ranging from chant, violin, progressive rock, folk, orchestral and even music box while the fusion ones were pretty unique like techno chant, ambient folk with contemporary piano concerto and happy trance mixed with music box and drum 'n' bass.
 I'm loving the fusion ones more than the singular ones actually, but there's still room for the soundtrack to reach a top-tier level.
 As for the two opening and ending themes, they were all fantastic.
 Ali Project and Kokia done a beautiful job in conveying the anime's theme with neoclassical genres to give it an authentic feel to it.
 The soundtrack's great, but it's such a shame that the animation couldn't keep up with some of the intense or chaotic tracks.

 The characters were probably the anime's strongest point, but it was also its greatest downfall.
-The development for the main characters were great and thorough as the plot progressed slowly -- showing the bondage between them as they attempt to escape from the relentless struggle of acquiring freedom.
+The development for the main characters were great and thorough as the plot progressed slowly -- showing the bonding between them as they attempt to escape from the relentless struggle of acquiring freedom.
 Psychological standpoints from the characters (normally the mains) were dealt in a way that seemed realistic enough to be almost ingenious when it comes to decision making.
 But secondary characters were a bit lacking and unclear in character development.
 There were glimpses of their past, probably it gave them the drive of persistence, but it was still insufficient enough to determine their motives, which sometimes made their decisions seemed unappeasable towards me despite the actual plot had a major impact on it.
 But I felt that some characters were probably, no offense, dumb in making decisions.
 Most of the time during the last five episodes I was saying: "Why the heck do you do that?!" or "How in the world could you even have that sort of mentality?!"
 Basically, the characters' decisions and motives were disappointingly shallow which gave off to cliche, silly and predictable drama.
 But at least the anime gave us an advice: Always check your building even if it's blown up.

 It started off slow, but managed to pick up its pace just fine in which the show was narrated in an initially unclear form to a clear and transparent understanding of every party striving for their own goal.
 My only problem with the progression was the third part, and it's always that!
 It felt tedious and long-winded because it's predictable and not suspenseful.
 Because of that, the final battle of the show was rushed and didn't seemed to give off a sense of finality that it felt somewhat illogical for it to be rushed due to the plot holes.
 Even when the main villain was defeated, it didn't feel decisive at all, as if something was lacking.
 Some major plot holes were obvious enough to be seen with the naked eye that it felt unsatisfactory when it ended, because it wasn't complete.
 No, it didn't even receive closure.
 It stopped right before the closure and credits just rolled and that was it.
 The finale was never shown because something bad was added that was never explained -- which created the biggest plot hole ever.